22 Oct 2021, 14:35 — 5 min read

 Every day your senses are overloaded with images — your social media feed, videos you watch, websites you visit or even the billboards that dot the skyline.
 With so many visuals competing for attention, how can you ensure that your product/ service stands out?

-Be it your website, brochure, catalogue or product packaging, you’re going to want to make sure you’re using compelling and consistent pictures across all touch points.
-This is key to capturing attention, and conveying your brand story.
+Be it your website, brochure, catalogue or product packaging, you’re going to want to make sure that you are using compelling and consistent pictures, across all touch points.
+This is key to capturing attention and conveying your brand story.

-Most people directly start looking for a ‘nice looking image’ to plug into their brochure , website, catalogue, etc. Overtime, this won’t work as all their marketing material will start to look haphazard and inconsistent, which will leave their customers feeling confused about what their brand and business really stands for?
+Most people directly start looking for a ‘nice looking image’ to plug into their brochure, website, catalogue, etc. Over time, this won’t work as all their marketing material will start to look haphazard and inconsistent, which will leave customers feeling confused about what the brand and business really stands for.

 What is a mood board?

-Simply put, mood boards are collages which are physical or digital.
-They contain several images, text, etc to convey your businesses’ and brand’s identity.
+Mood boards are collages, which are physical or digital.
+They contain several images, text, etc. to convey your business and brand identity.

 It’s like a visual board of everything and anything that relates to the end goal.
 You can create a mood board for different things — a marketing campaign, website, brochure, logo creation, etc.